PHenriqueK/FPA_DanPaulo/README.md

 Perform basic transformations on the data, and illustrate the datas' distributions using a variety **relevant of descriptive statistics**.

 At least one file must **dynamically link** to another in a substantively meaningful way.
 Finally, another pair must make a pull request and it should be discussed and merged.

+Setwd!

+Readme
+Who worked on the project
+What did we do
+Dataset
+What did we do?

+Code
+Humanly readable and commented
+2 sources (r standard data sets/fivethirthyeight)

+illustrate the datasets
+distribution
+continuance varibale
+sd
+histograms
+bar charts

+dynamically linked source

+open first scrip.r

+near top source script

+source command